 How is coffee bought on the Internet any different than the coffee at the grocery store two blocks away?

 Coffee degrades quickly after it has been roasted.
-The optimal time to drink coffee is 2-5 days after roasting, however if coffee is stored right, the flavor will stay relatively well for almost two weeks.
+The optimal time to drink coffee is 2-5 days after roasting, however, if coffee is stored right, the flavor will stay relatively well for almost two weeks.
 After three weeks the coffee flavor has been ruined for the most part.
 Therefore any coffee bought on a shelf, since it has probably been sitting there for weeks already, will usually have a poor flavor.
-No matter what kind of airtight containers the coffee is shipped in, after roasting the coffees flavor will degrade within a matter of weeks.
+No matter what kind of airtight containers the coffee is shipped in, after roasting the coffee flavor will degrade within a matter of weeks.

 Unroasted coffee will stay very fresh for months, which is making it a great choice for those who are very serious about the coffee they drink.
 Since you can roast coffee in a variety of ways (including a popcorn maker), many people have switched to buying unroasted coffee.

 So last time I went down to the store and bought some nice fancy Kona coffee, however it tasted no better than the regular coffee I have been buying over the years.